Use Anti-Fraud Measures to Stop Elder Abuse Scams

 Being the victim of a fraud scheme can be devastating to not just the financial health of the victim, but also to the physical health of a senior.
 It can cause the loss of independence, loss of their home and even limit their ability to take care of themselves due to the often substantial financial losses that can occur.

-Consumer Financial Protection Bureau’s report on Elder Abuse, the average loss per senior is five figures.
+According to the Consumer Financial Protection Bureau’s report on Elder Abuse, the average loss per senior is five figures.
 When strangers are involved in these schemes, elders lose an average of approximately $17,000.
 That number more than doubles when a family member is involved in the scheme with losses averaging $50,000.
 Once the information of victimization does come to light, for some seniors it can cause embarrassment and shame at the minimum.
 Unfortunately, by the time the schemes are exposed, the damage to a senior and their independence and quality of life can be devastating.
 As anti-fraud practitioners, we play an important role in the detection of elder abuse fraud.